Last updated on September 22nd, 2023 at 07:59 am

 We will discuss all that and many more points in this article to give you a complete guide about studded tires and whether you should buy it or not.
 So stick to the end to get the complete information about them before deciding between winter and studded winter tires.

 When you go to buy winter tires, a shopkeeper might ask you if you want regular winter tires or studded winter tires.
 The studded tires have hundreds of holes on the tread where the studs sit; either you can install studs by yourself in the wintertime or ask the seller to put them for you.
 Because once the tire has studded, it has to drive on snow due to the laws and jurisdiction of a different town.
 So make sure it is allowed to drive with studded tires in your district.

 Studded tires create a difference when driving on icy or wet snow roads; hundreds of studs fit into each tire’s rubber, improving winter tires’ performance.
 The metal part stays on top of the tire, and the rubber part gets inside the tire, so when the tire contact with the road stud provides better traction and cornering on icy roads.
 Also, it improves brakes sometimes and makes the tires less slippery.
 Still, there are several disadvantages of the studded tires that we will discuss later in the article.

 How to apply stud on tires

 Putting hundreds of metal studs into the tire is a time-consuming process, either if you do it manually or with the machine.
-Putting studs with the stud guns that you can find here is relatively easy and less time-consuming.
-On the other hand, the manual process required soap water, or any liquid and put on top of the stud area and put stud with the plier.
-If you want to save some money and have extra time, then buy a stud gun and stud your tires with it.
-And if you don’t want to invest any money and have 1-2 hours, then do it by hand; it will require more time but save money and also you will learn more about tires.
+Putting studs with the stud guns is relatively easy and less time-consuming.
+On the other hand, the manual process required soap water, or any liquid, and put stud on top of the stud area with the plier.
+If you want to save money and have extra time, buy a stud gun and stud your tires with it.
+If you don’t want to invest any money and have 1-2 hours, then do it by hand; it will require more time but save money, and also you will learn more about tires.

 Is it legal to drive with studded tires?